dendibakh/perf-book/chapters/13-Optimizing-Multithreaded-Applications/13-3 Core Count Scaling Case Study.md

 First of all, performance of Zstd depends on the compression level.
 The higher the compression level, the more compact the result.
 Lower compression levels provide faster compression, while higher levels yield better compression ratios.
 In our case study, we used compression level 3 (which is also the default level) since it provides a good trade-off between speed and compression ratio.

-Here is the high-level algorithm of Zstd compression:[^1]
+Here is the high-level algorithm of Zstd compression:

 * The input file is divided into blocks, whose size depends on the compression level.
 Each job is responsible for compressing a block of data.
 When Zstd receives some data to compress, it copies a small chunk into one of its internal buffers and posts a new compression job, which is picked up by one of the worker threads.
 The main thread fills all input buffers for all its workers and sends them to work in order.
 * Jobs are always started in order, but they can be finished in any order.
 Compression speed can be variable and depends on the data to compress.
 Some blocks are easier to compress than others.